 What are the types of welding positions and their applications

 Welding is a vital process that joins materials together, allowing them to form strong and durable connections.
-There are several types of welding positions used in various industries to fulfill specific requirements.
+There are several kinds of welding positions used in various industries to fulfill specific requirements.
 Understanding these positions and their applications can help customers make informed decisions when purchasing welding equipment.
 This article aims to provide a comprehensive overview of the different welding positions, highlighting their benefits and applications.

 1. Flat Position: